The Next Generation of Consumers: Understanding the Gen Z Buyer Journey

 Having a strong social media presence gives your brand another outlet to provide customers with exceptional service.
 Nearly 70% of consumers said they’ve used social media for customer service at least once.
 This not only allows brands to create meaningful connections with Gen Z, but helps give more insight into their needs.
 Simply put, social media is another aspect of the omnichannel retail experience that Gen Z consumers expect.

-Why Local SEO and Reputation Management is the Key to Gen Z
+Local SEO and Reputation Management for Gen Z

 Optimizing local SEO rankings and focusing on reputation management is instrumental to targeting Generation Z consumers.
 Retailers need to focus on organic and local SEO so they can bring online visibility to their local stores.
 Chatmeter’s Local Brand Visibility (LBV) scoring system gives brands insight into the strength of their online visibility.
 It does this by analyzing all local SEO factors including reviews, social media presence, listings, search rankings, and even competitors to shed light on the areas that need the most improvement.